 The guidance below is a summary of what all IELTS test takers can expect when registering for an IELTS test (on paper or computer) anywhere in the world.
 Detailed policy terms vary according to test centre location so please contact your local test centre as relevant for further information.

 If local consumer protection law in the country in which you have registered to take the IELTS test provides for cancellation and transfer rights which are more favourable than the terms set out in this document or in more detailed local test centre guidance, then local consumer protection law will apply.

 Different policy terms apply to IELTS for UKVI and IELTS Life Skills.
 IELTS for UKVI has a standard and globally applicable set of terms and conditions.

 You can cancel your IELTS test registration at any time before taking your test by notifying your test centre.
 Refund policy is dependent upon when you cancel and whether exceptional circumstances apply.

 You may change your test date at any time before the test.
-However, depending on when you make your transfer request – that is, how near to the test day – your request may be treated as a cancellation.
+However, your transfer request may be treated as a cancellation dependent on how near to the test day it is made.

 You can only transfer the same booking once.